tmquang2002/Crypto-Data-Warehouse-ETL-Visualization-Project/README.md

 ## Conclusion
 This project successfully automates the extraction, transformation, and loading of cryptocurrency market data into a structured Data Warehouse.
 With Metabase, users can interactively explore data and gain insights into market trends.
-The use of Docker Compose simplifies the deployment of PostgreSQL, MinIO, and Metabase, ensuring a streamlined setup.
+The use of Docker Compose simplifies the deployment of Airflow, PostgreSQL, MinIO, and Metabase, ensuring a streamlined setup.

 ## Future Direction
 - Integrate additional data sources for broader market analysis.